uiharness/uiharness/README.md

 ## Quick Start

-Use the bootstrapper to get up and running in less than 30 seconds:
+Use the bootstrapper to get up and running with a scaffold module in less than 30 seconds:

 ```bash
 yarn create uiharness